 If the building is a host for third-party items like antennas or cell towers, and you do not want this energy included in your EUI score, you will have to sub-meter the energy and exclude it from the benchmarking report.

 Please note: We will no longer offer exemptions to buildings where energy performance is a confidential commercial practice.
 You must submit annual benchmarking data, but you can submit a Confidential Data Request so that this information is not made public.
+The manufacturing and agricultural (MAI) exemption is not available in 2023.
+If you have not registered your building for MAI designation, go to our MAI page for more information.

 Your third-party verifier must have one of the following licenses, credentials, or certifications, and be in good standing: